bkw777/reQUAD/README.md

 Answer "2" at the "Which bank?" question.
 Repeat again for banks 3 and 4.

-Once 0QUAD is installed in all banks, you can use it to switch from any bank to any other bank, and you don't need to press the reset button after each switch when using 0QUAD to switch.
+Once 0QUAD is installed in all banks, you can use it to switch from any bank to any other bank, and you don't need to press the RESET button after each switch when using 0QUAD to switch.

 ## Thanks
 Thanks to Steve Adolph for sharing his original design and allowing this derivative.